-The Committee reviews annually the provisions of the mid-term incentive plan and recommends, if applicable, amendments to the Board of Directors.
+The Committee reviews annually the provisions of the medium-term incentive compensation plan and recommends, if applicable, amendments to the Board of Directors.

-Grants approved pursuant to the mid-term incentive plan are recommended annually by the President and Chief Executive Officer, taking into account the hierarchical level of the relevant executive, the appropriate target percentage of base salary, as well as the contribution of the executive to the achievement of the performance objectives.
+Grants approved pursuant to the medium-term incentive plan are recommended annually by the President and Chief Executive Officer, taking into account the hierarchical level of the relevant executive, the appropriate target percentage of base salary, as well as the contribution of the executive to the achievement of the performance objectives.
 The Committee reviews the grants, adjusts them where appropriate, and recommends their approval to the Board of Directors.